Skip to main content

 Brown County

-Fox River Shore Anglers: There was moderate to heavy fishing pressure this week.
-Shore anglers mainly targeted white bass, white perch and sheepshead/freshwater drum.
-The white bass/white perch anglers had the best success casting jigs and mini-shad plastics.
-Shore anglers also reported catching white perch and common carp.
+Fox River Shore Anglers: This week had moderate fishing pressure.
+Shore anglers were mostly targeting white bass, white perch and sheepshead/drum.
+The white bass and white perch anglers had the best success casting jigs and using live minnows.
+Shore anglers also caught catfish and common carp.

 Marinette County